Kermanshah Nabi Akram Corps: Activities

-The Nebi Akram Corps were deployed to Iraq and Syria during the War against the Islamic State.
+The Nabi Akram Corps were deployed to Iraq and Syria during the War against the Islamic State.
 They became controversial during the Mahsa Amini protests after many human rights abuses were done by their soldiers, who recorded themselves as they were throwing tear gas and shooting at protesters while shouting "Allahu Akbar."
 They later published those videos as a "message" to other protestors.
 Nabi Akram fighters were heavily criticized for "attacking their own fellow Kurds", and also for arresting many activists.

-The IRGC annually fund dozens of cultural, military, social, and sporting events using a sizable budget.
+The IRGC annually funds dozens of cultural, military, social, and sporting events using a sizable budget.
 They are held in every Iranian province.
-The Kermanshah Nebi Akram Corps and the Kurdistan Beit-ol-Moqaddas Corps are the ones who include Kurdish clothing and the Kurdish language in their events.
+The Kermanshah Nabi Akram Corps and the Kurdistan Beit-ol-Moqaddas Corps are the ones who include Kurdish clothing and the Kurdish language in their events.